datacarpentry/semester-biology/material/Walkthrough-R.md

 ### Basic Workflow

 The R environment is broken up into two main windows, the console and the script.
-The console window is the place where R is waiting for you to tell it what to do, and where it will show the results of a command. `>` mark that R is ready to take a comand. `+` means the command is not complete, like you are missing a `)` or `}`.
+The console window is the place where R is waiting for you to tell it what to do, and where it will show the results of a command. `>` mark that R is ready to take a command. `+` means the command is not complete, like you are missing a `)` or `}`.
 You can type commands directly into the console, but they will be forgotten when you close the session.The script is a simple text (.R) file that stores your code.
 The point of a well constructed script is not just to "do stuff" but to do it in a way that maintains a complete record of your work so anyone can easily and exactly replicate your workflow and results.

 ### Basic Operation